Skip to main content

 Access HEWe consider applications from students with the Access to Higher Education Diploma.
 We will hold all UCAS applications until January before drawing up a shortlist based on the information in the UCAS form about your pre-Access experience, academic record, personal statement and academic reference.
 In February and March, applicants are shortlisted and an updated academic reference may be requested.
 A shortlisted applicant may be invited for interview or further assessment.
 The minimum academic requirement is to achieve 60 credits overall, with 45 credits at Level 3, all of which must be at Distinction.
 (The School of Law may specify particular Level 3 subjects in which we require a Distinction.)
 Typically, successful candidates are aged 21 and above at the start of the Access programme.

 GCSEPlease note this programme has enhanced GCSE requirements.
-At least six GCSE passes at grades AAAABB or 777766 are required, including English and Mathematics.
+A minimum of six GCSE passes at grades AAAABB or 777766 including English and also Maths at grades C or 4, or an acceptable equivalent.

 Contextualised admissions